jack1582/hq/README.md

 ### Changelog
 * 20160626: auto detect the file encoding by `<meta http-equiv=...>`  or `<meta charset=...>` tag, then re-encode the output to utf8, if options [-noenc] is not specified.
+* 20160626: open the -u STRING first as file, if failed , as url. and if not prefix with http, add http:// before request

 ### Usage
 ```